 Bentley is closed for one week between the Christmas and New Year holidays.
 Other time away from the office can be negotiated, particularly when classes are not in session.
 Every effort is made to meet program requirements for contact hours with clients and for supervision.

-Applications are accepted starting December 1 for the following academic year and candidates are encouraged to submit their applications as early as possible.
+Our site is participating in the Practicum Training Collaborative (PTC) and will therefore be following their deadlines.
+Applications are accepted starting December 1, 2016 for the 2017-2018 academic year and candidates are encouraged to submit their applications as early as possible.
+Our application deadline is January 3, 2017.
 Applications are reviewed by the entire staff and selected applicants are invited to interview.
+Position nofication day is Monday, February 6, 2017.
 All three positions currently carry a stipend totaling $4,500.

 When selecting trainees, both previous experiences and degrees are considered; however, the most competitive candidates typically have counseling/therapy related supervised experience of at least one year.
-Trainees are doctoral students with a master’s degree or equivalent.
+Trainees are typically students enrolled in a doctoral program in counseling or clinical psychology.

-To apply, send the following to Garima Lamba, Ph.D., training coordinator, at firstname.lastname@example.org:
+To apply, send the following to Meghan Van Keuren, Psy.D, training coordinator, at firstname.lastname@example.org;

 - Letter of interest